 Our niche doesn't have stores in malls.
 When people go shopping for vintage, they look for groups of stores or groups of vendors.
 They want to see a LOT of stuff at once.
 Ten booths in a row in the same genre isn't going to hurt your sales unless you are priced too high and your merchandise isn't working for the audience.

 So what does this mean to you?

-If you are complaining about your competition on a daily basis, stop.
+If you complain about your competition daily?
 Quit now.
 You won't make it.

 How to buy and for how much is something you have to learn.
 It's not usually something I'm dying to share with others, but I do all the time.
 You buy right, you will make money in the vintage business.

 "I had to learn this business on my own, so should everyone else."

 Vintage vendors grumble about helping each other.
 Is that smart if you want to strengthen the niche you are in?
 There is serious interest in vintage.
 Seeing what your competitors do well can provide valuable insight to the market and help show you what works.
 You can be the most experienced dealer in the world and you can still learn from others in your niche.
 And you should.